tbaghfalaki/TSJM/Exam2.md

 Generating summary statistics

-Loading data of the package:
+Loading the data from the package includes both longitudinal data in long format and survival data.
+It's essential to ensure that the same subject (ID) is present in both datasets.

 ```
 data(dataLong)